Kjili/boardgame-quickrules/root.rst

   - choose faction
   - place score marker
   - draw 3 cards
-  - place ruins (if two vagabonds: use both sets of "R" items and place two in each ruin)
+  - place ruins (if two Vagabonds: use both sets of "R" items and place two in each ruin, if only Hundreds: place one set of items, else none for hundreds)
   - form item supply
   - set up factions in order (if two vagabond: randomly decide which one goes first)

 Advanced Setup
   - select map as group
-  - place ruins
+  - place ruins (if two Vagabonds: use both sets of "R" items and place two in each ruin, if only Hundreds: place one set of items, else none for hundreds)
   - form item supply
   - from last to first player in reverse turn order: